 Frank Cabot and Ruth Bancroft in her garden, 1989

 Then & Now

 Ruth Bancroft was a pioneer in dry gardening.
-Today dry gardening is more important than ever in California -- just one example of change over time and the importance of preservation.
+Today dry gardening is more important than ever in California—just one example of the importance of preservation.